henryhxu/CSCI3150/assignment/assignment-2/Question1/README.md

 1. Implement the functions in `src/rwlock.c`.
 This is the ONLY file you need to modify.
 2. Use `make` to build the project.
 3. Use `.\Readwritelock` to run the program.
-It shall be done in 15s and 2 logs will be generated under `logs/`.
+It shall be done in 15s and 1 log will be generated under `logs/` by default (`reader_preference.log`).
 4. Run tests with `make test`.
-We provide two test cases as stated in Hint for you to debug.
+We provide test cases as stated in Hint for you to debug.
 Passing the test DOESN'T necessarily mean your program is FULLY correct.
 You are encouraged to check the output log on your own.
 5. You are NOT allowed to use `pthread_rwlock_t` and related functions.
 Instead, implement the lock with the struct `rwlock_t` defined in `src/rwlock.h`.

 ## File Descriptions